Concerns, Performance, and Functioning

 - The School Director will consider the Review Panel’s recommendation and any response by the student and make a determination for disposition within 10 days of their determination.
 This disposition may uphold or reverse the program’s recommendation for dismissal.
 The School Director will notify the student and the Program Coordinator of the disposition.

-- The student may appeal the decision for dismissal from the Director to the Associate Dean of Administrative Affair and Graduate Education within 5 days of receipt of notification of the decision.
+- The student may appeal the decision for dismissal from the Director to the Associate Dean of Administrative Affairs and Graduate Education within 10 working days of receipt of notification of the decision.
 This represents the final step in the appeal process.

-Taken in part from the KSU School Psychology program.
+Taken in part from the KSU School Psychology Program.
+Established November 2009 into the CES Program.